About Us

 The Lay Cistercian Movement

-The Lay Cistercian movement is a global community recognized by the Roman Catholic Church.
-Endorsed by Pope Benedict XVI in a letter to the fifth International Association of Lay Cistercians, the movement now includes fifty communities worldwide.
-A steering committee, with representatives from French, Spanish, and English-speaking regions, provides guidance.
-Dom Armand Veilleux, former abbot of the Monastery of the Holy Spirit, acts as the liaison with the O.C.S.O.
+The Lay Cistercian movement is a global community formally recognized by the Roman Catholic Church, with more than fifty communities worldwide.
+This recognition was affirmed by Pope Benedict XVI in a letter to the fifth International Association of Lay Cistercians.
+Direction and support for the movement are provided by a central steering committee, which includes representatives from French-, Spanish-, and English-speaking regions.
+The liaison with the O.C.S.O. is Dom Armand Veilleux, former abbot of the Monastery of the Holy Spirit.
 Learn more about Lay Cistercians here.

 Our Formation Program Includes: